chrispwolf/night-tripper-platen/content/chapters/Rules for Play/core.md

 ## Physical Characteristics & Skills
 PCs have two physical Characteristics.
 Strength is power and endurance.
 Agility is quickness and coordination.

-PCs also have skill in specific areas of expertise.
+PCs also have skills in specific areas of expertise.
 A rank of 1 in a skill is baseline professional knowledge.
 A rank of 3 is a career's worth of expertise.
 Ranks of 4 or higher are exceptional.

 For complex technical tasks, a PC will automatically fail if they don't have the skill at all.
-For example a PC without any ranks of medic simply cannot perform brain surgery without killing the patient.
+For example a PC without any ranks of Medic simply cannot perform brain surgery without killing the patient.

 ## Careers
 During character creation each player will describe a Career for their character based on their skill groups and specific skills.
-For example, a player whose character has skills in the spacer and soldier groups might decide that the character was an orbital marine.
+For example, a player whose character has skills in the Spacer and Soldier groups might decide that the character was an orbital marine.

 PCs have a rank in their Career, representing prestige earned and contacts made.
 During play, a PC may add their Career rank to throws for networking tasks, like locating and requesting help from contacts.